ppranay20/telegram-drive-bot/readme.md

 - **🧠 AI-Powered Chat (RAG):**
   - **/index <file name>:** Prepares a document for AI chat.
 The bot searches your Drive and presents an interactive list of matching files for you to confirm, ensuring you index the correct one.
   - **/ask <file name> <question>:** Ask a question about an _already indexed_ document.
 The bot uses a Retrieval-Augmented Generation (RAG) pipeline to find the relevant context within the file and generate a precise answer.
-  - **Session Management:** Start a chat session using `/chat` to browse indexed files.
-Once a session is active, you can ask multiple questions without restating the filename.
-The session ends with `/end`.
 - **🤖 User-Friendly Interface:**
   - A comprehensive `/help` command to guide users.
   - Interactive buttons for selecting files, making the experience seamless.